Updated: Feb 18

 It’s just a matter of respect and children are exactly the same.
 If a child just asks to use something of theirs or has a turn...that No will most likely turn into “here you go” or sure.
 Try it, it actually works, your child will pleasantly surprise you.

-It happened today a number of times....a child would come along try and take something and the child in defense would say no and then I would intervene and encourage the other child to ask if they can have one and the answer flipped every time.
+It happened today a number of times....a child would come along try and take something and the child in defence would say no and then I would intervene and encourage the other child to ask if they can have one and the answer flipped every time.

 Children innately will make the right decision, trust in them, respect them...remember all you have to do is ask.